 The Difference Between Old and New Sloan Vacuum Breakers

 Complete vacuum breakers are available in a variety of sizes, and also with regular tubes and offset tubes.
 Sloan vacuum breaker model numbers that start with V-500 contain old style repair kits and V-600 contain new style repair kits.
 You can learn the difference between old and new style vacuum breaker repair kits in our vacuum breaker repair kit article.
 The other difference between old and new style vacuum breakers are Aesthetic Improvements.
 New style vacuum breakers (Sloan V600AA) have a more modern look than old-style vacuum breakers (Sloan V500AA).
 They no longer have a visible seam between the nut and the piece below, making the vacuum breaker and overall flushometer look more seamless and modern.

 Sloan Vacuum Breaker Size Chart

 This chart will enable you to easily find and purchase the best-suited Sloan OEM replacement parts needed to get your flushometers in proper working order.
 It includes all of the complete Sloan vacuum breaker sizes we offer.
 The chart also contains an image of the vacuum breaker unit, the Equiparts part number, the dimensions of the vacuum breaker, which style it is, and what Sloan model number it is.
 Use this chart to find the vacuum breaker needed to repair your Sloan flushometer.
-Click on any of the Equiparts part numbers to open the web page listing for that vacuum breaker in a new tab.
-Then add it to your cart so you can purchase it through our website.
+Insert the part number in our search bar located in the upper right corner of our site to view the product listing and add it to your cart to purchase.